jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 The settings above in table format can be seen in `06-additional_data_files` under Data R27.

-> The EAGER mapping results files are not provided here due to the large size,
+> The EAGER mapping results files are not provided here due to their large size.
 > other than the ReportTable files.

 The EAGER runs are stored in